grafana/mimir/docs/sources/helm-charts/mimir-distributed/migration-guides/migrate-from-single-zone-with-helm.md

 Set the chosen configuration in your custom values (e.g. `custom.yaml`).

 > **Note**: The number of alertmanager Pods that will be started is derived from `alertmanager.replicas`.
 Each zone will start `alertmanager.replicas / number of zones` pods, rounded up to the nearest integer value.
 For example if you have 3 zones, then `alertmanager.replicas=3` will yield 1 alertmanager per zone, but `alertmanager.replicas=4` will yield 2 per zone, 6 in total.
-If `alertmanager.hpa.enabled=true`, the same rules apply using `alertmanager.hpa.minReplicas` instead of `alertmanager.replicas`.
+If `alertmanager.autoscaling.enabled=true`, the same rules apply using `alertmanager.autoscaling.minReplicas` instead of `alertmanager.replicas`.

 ### Migrate Alertmanager